Monksville’s a special place, you see some

 The Starpool: Outer space, seen as the night sky

-Surfaceswimmer: Any fish to swim near the surface where it may easily be caught, whether by winglappers, landwalkers, or other lakebreathers
+Surfaceswimmer: Any lakebreather to swim near the surface where it may easily be caught, whether by wingflappers, landwalkers, or other lakebreathers

 Wingflapper: A bird